-Missourians for Monarchs is a collaborative of conservation and agricultural organizations, government and non-government agencies, NGO’s, utilities, agribusinesses, and citizens committed to monarch, and more generally, pollinator conservation.
-The organization formed in 2015 from a grassroots statewide initiative (now known as Monarchs and Pollinators Network) to address pollinator preservation, and in August of 2016, collaborative partners signed a memorandum of understanding, formalizing the new Missourians for Monarchs Collaborative, and committed to creating and maintaining 19,000 acres of pollinator habitat annually for the next 20 years.
+Missourians for Monarchs is a collaborative of conservation and agricultural organizations, government and non-government agencies, utilities, agribusinesses, and citizens committed to monarch and pollinator conservation.
+The Collaborative formed in 2015 from a grassroots statewide initiative (now known as Monarchs and Pollinators Network) to address pollinator preservation.
+In August of 2016, Collaborative partners signed a memorandum of understanding, formalizing the new Missourians for Monarchs Collaborative, and committed to creating and maintaining 19,000 acres of pollinator habitat annually for the next 20 years.

-Missouri’s strategy for monarch butterfly conservation focuses on expanding and creating milkweed and nectar plant habitat necessary to support robust breeding and successful migration throughout the state.
+Missouri’s strategy for monarch butterfly conservation focuses on expanding and creating native milkweed and nectar blooming plant habitat necessary to support robust breeding and successful migration throughout the state.
 The Missouri Monarch and Pollinator Conservation Plan combines the efforts of multiple entities through awareness, education, volunteerism and non-regulatory, voluntary action.

 Our collaborative vision is that Missourians will continue to appreciate the importance of monarch butterflies and pollinators generating a call to action resulting in increased conservation efforts to create and promote healthy habitats that support robust populations of these species and improve our local communities

 Prioritize monarch and pollinator habitat areas to include state lands and private acreages to help form corridors to connect fragmented habitats.